Using the Chrome UX Report on PageSpeed Insights

 - FCP measures the time until the page displays something in the foreground, like some text or a logo.

 - TTFB is an experimental metric that measures the time between the request for a resource and when the first byte of a response begins to arrive.

 This table describes how values for these metrics are categorized as either "good", "needing improvement", or "poor".

-The three Core Web Vitals metrics are the most important metrics, and are directly experienced by real users.
+The Core Web Vitals metrics are the most important metrics, and are directly experienced by real users.
 The other metrics may be used as diagnostics, but they're not necessarily perceptible by real users.
 Thus, these metrics are not factored into the Core Web Vitals assessment, and failing to meet the "good" thresholds only matters if they're adversely affecting the Core Web Vitals.

 There are three ways that the user experience is displayed in PSI: